Divinity

 The programme is available to be studied as a full bachelor’s degree, a Diploma of Higher Education (DipHE) or a Certificate of Higher Education (CertHE).

-Three compulsory Level 4 modules plus a choice from a further Level 4 module or a Level 5 module, seven elective modules (at least two from Level 5 and three from Level 6), and one dissertation.
+You complete 12 modules for the BD: One compulsory introductory Level 4 module, three Level 4 modules selected from a list; OR a choice of two further Level 4 modules and a specified Level 5 module, seven elective modules (at least two from Level 5 and three from Level 6), and one dissertation.

-Three compulsory Level 4 modules plus a choice from a further Level 4 module or a Level 5 module, and four elective modules from Level 5 and Level 6.
+You complete eight modules for the DipHE: One compulsory introductory Level 4 module, three Level 4 modules selected from a list; OR a choice of two further Level 4 modules and a specified Level 5 module, and four elective modules from Level 5 and Level 6 selected from a list.

 Some modules can be studied individually on a stand-alone basis.
 A list of these is available in the Programme Regulations.
 Others may be available by agreement with the Programme team.